 Number 3.
 If you are feeling the effects of the altitude than you may have to go to a lower altitude until the symptoms pass.

 Number 4.
 As mentioned in the article drink Coca tea this without a doubt help with the altitude, if you do not like the taste you can add some sugar.
+But don’t drink too much as it might cause palpitations.
+Everything in excess is harmful.
+If you have a heart condition, high blood pressure or suffer from diabetes, it’s better to exclude it.

 Number 5.
 Most hotels have a supply of oxygen so if you feel need air then ask the reception of your hotel.
-Some of the more luxury hotels in Cusco have oxygen pumped into the rooms so if you can afford a five star hotel than you will have oxygen on tap.
+Some of the more luxury hotels in Cusco have oxygen pumped into the rooms so if you can afford a five-star hotel than you will have oxygen on tap.

 Number 6.
 Before you leave home visit your doctor and ask for medication for the altitude, it is often better to have it than not to have it and need it.

 There is a free walking tour Cusco Peru that leaves one of the plazas every morning and takes in most of the important sites.
 Travel to the Sacred Valley of the Incas and discover some of the best examples of Inca architecture in existence.
-Further on from the Sacred Valley is what would be the most famous Inca site, Machu Picchu.
-Here discover the magic and genius of the Inca, this magnificent site features on most people’s bucket list and should be seen once in a lifetime.
+Further on from the Sacred Valley, is located what would be the most famous Inca site, Machu Picchu.
+Here, discover the magic and genius of the Inca, this magnificent site features on most people’s bucket list and should be seen once in a lifetime.